Special Interest Floors

 Students residing on the Health Sciences Special Interest Floor:

-- Participate in intentional programs and field-trips relevant to their field of study.
+- Engage in intentional programs relevant to personal wellness and their field of study; and

 - Build connections with dedicated faculty and staff members from the School of Health Sciences.